 James Warren Jones was born on May 13, 1931, in Lynn, Indiana, famous for making caskets.
 James’ father was James Thurmond Jones.
 When James was born, his father was in poor health because of exposure to poisonous gasses from the First World War.
 James also was identified as being a part of the Ku Klux Klan by his son.
 James mother was Lynetta Jones. a factory worker.
 She taught her son to love animals, to have an active imagination and to care for the underprivileged persons.
 Lynetta also inspired James to become a minister.
 As a child, James was nicknamed “Dennis the Menace of Lynn, Indiana.”

 Although he was a rowdy child, he was kind to animals and would preach to stray animals he brought home, along with neighborhood children.
 James’s way of preaching seemed to take the forms of those in Pentecostal churches which he attended.
 Even when attending church he was mischievous.
 In 1945, Jim’s parents divorced and Jim moved with his mother to Richmond, Indiana.
 While attending high school in Richmond, Jim worked as an orderly at a hospital.
 While at the hospital he met a nurse, Marceline Baldwin.
 On June 12, 1949, Jim and Marceline were married and moved to Indianapolis, Indiana.
 It was in Indianapolis that Jim developed his two areas of concern, which were racial integration and socialism.
 In 1954, Jones left his church where he was a pastor over racial issues.
 He then founded the Wings of Deliverance.
 In 1955 the Wings would be renamed the Peoples Temple Full Gospel Church.
 As Jones built his ministry he also expanded his family with the birth of Stephan Gandhi Jones in 1959, and by adopting children into his “rainbow family” “.had adopted Jim Jr., an African American, as part of their plan to have a multiracial ‘rainbow family.””
 (Jim Jones Jr. Battles The Ghosts of Jonestown, 1999, p.
 238) In 1961, Jim Jones apparently had a vision of a nuclear holocaust which would destroy the American Midwest.
 After the vision, Jim took his family to Brazil for almost two years.
 After returning to the United States, Jones moved the Peoples Temple to Redwood Valley, California, a complex nicknamed “Happy Acres.”
 In 1970, Peoples Temple branched out to San Francisco.
 In the early 1970’s, Peoples Temple claimed to a total membership of twenty thousand.
 In October 1973, Jim Jones resolved to establish a Peoples Temple mission in the South American country of Guyana.
-At this point in time, Jim Jones was admired and even worshiped by his followers as well as even being considered a god. “‘Jim Jones was the greatest man in America” Laurie Efrein says…'” (Efrein, 1979, p.
+At this point in time, Jim Jones was admired and even worshipped by his followers as well as even being considered a god. “‘Jim Jones was the greatest man in America” Laurie Efrein says…'” (Efrein, 1979, p.
 1)

 On March 1974, the first Peoples Temple member arrived in South America, in Georgetown, Guyana’s capital.
 By June, approximately 15 people began clearing the leased area which would later be known as Jonestown.
 Jonestown was an area of twenty-five thousand acres in northwest Guyana near the border of Venezuela.
 By 1975, about fifty members of the Temple were stationed in Jonestown.
 Here they cleared the jungle, built houses, and cleared out an area for agriculture.
 In 1976, the Guyanese government officially granted the Peoples Temple a long-term lease on 3,824 acres.
 On August 31 1977, Jim Jones left the United States for the final time in his life.
 At this time both Jim and the Temple were receiving recognition for their activities. “‘American Life,’ a national interfaith organization, listed Jones as one of the ‘100 most outstanding clergymen’ in 1975.
 The Los Angeles Times named him ‘Humanitarian of the Year’ in 1976.
 Later that year, Jim Jones was appointed to a housing commission in San Francisco.
 In 1977, the National Newspaper Publishers presented their annual Freedom of the Press Award to Peoples Temple.”
 (Stephenson, 2005, p.
 69) By September, 1977, nearly one thousand people had left California for the jungles of Guyana.
 As Jim had done in the United States, he made Jonestown an interracial and intergenerational community.
 “Regarding the demographic composition of this community, 75 percent were black, 20 percent were white, and 5 percent were Hispanic, Asian, and Native Americans; approximately, two-thirds were women, almost 300 were under the ace of eighteen, and over 150 were seniors over the age of sixty-five.”
 (Chidester, 1988, pg.
 11) With so many people in the new community, feeding, clothing, and housing, all of them took hard work.
 Despite this Jonestown grew and created an amazing agricultural project.
 Jonestown also had a nursery, a bakery, soap factory, piggery, schools, adult education programs, medical services and entertainment.
 With all of this, Jonestown was characterized as heaven on earth, “Gerry Groop said.
 ‘The five months I spent in Jonestown were wonderful.””
 (Stoen, 1997, p.
 44)